michaeljclark/match/README.md

-The search algorithm, after updating the hash table and previous match table, checks for a hit, and if there is a hit, it follows the chains of past offsets leading through all prior occurances of a particular Rabin-Karp signature, all the way back to the earliest match.
+The search algorithm, after updating the hash table and previous match table, checks for a hit, and if there is a hit, it follows the chains of past offsets leading through all prior occurances of a particular Rabin–Karp signature, all the way back to the earliest match.
 The algorithm then verifies these approximate matches, and if valid, creates copy instructions for the best match, or, alternatively emits literal instructions for new text.
 The matches